 To ensure success and to reap the value of Cloud a Cloud Operating model must be considered.
 To achieve this, there is a wealth of insight available in an extensive ecosystem of partners, not just System Integrator’s, who can accelerate adoption, and implement and enable DevOps to drive the transformation to an SAP Intelligent Operating Model.
 The model represents a fresh approach to SAP landscape platform design, build, operating processes, and aims to optimise costs, both during implementation and Service Design.
 What we are learning is that embracing and focusing on an intelligent SAP Cloud Operating Model can be a significant challenge and is often more critical for success than the platform change itself!
 Centiq can help…

-What we have learnt through migrating SAP workloads to Microsoft Azure is that customers seeking a complete solution and service optimisation, alongside simplification of processes from the get go, require an understanding of the necessary change needed within their business to enable a new SAP Intelligent Operating Model.
-Buy in to to this new way of working extends beyond the SAP platform to the Boardroom where core elements of a successful operating model such as disruption, and rate of change must be considered and a success criteria outlined.
+What we have learned through migrating SAP workloads to Microsoft Azure is that customers seeking a complete solution and service optimisation, alongside simplification of processes from the get-go, require an understanding of the necessary change needed within their business to enable a new SAP Intelligent Operating Model.
+Buy in to this new way of working extends beyond the SAP platform to the Boardroom where core elements of a successful operating model such as disruption, and rate of change must be considered and success criteria outlined.
 A simplified SAP Cloud Operating Model requires us to embrace a different way of thinking about SAP service design through to evolution.
 Let’s not constrain the benefits of cloud, leverage DevOps and think differently!

 The closer alignment of Microsoft Azure and SAP is a great thing in terms of migrating on-premise ECC workloads to S/4HANA on Azure and makes leveraging the transformational benefits of Cloud as well as the wider Microsoft portfolio all the more tangible.
 Microsoft continues to invest heavily in both customer reference architectures and the partner support ecosystem around it’s cloud services to help accelerate customer projects.